ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 docker run -it --rm python-emoji /bin/bash
 ```

-Use `pip list` to see the python packages:
+Use `pip list` to see the Python packages:

 ```bash
 root@aef232a1babe:/# pip list